floreal/reivax/README.md

 This is just a poc so use it at your own risk !

+It's first goal is to find tweet that match the track list and give them to me on IRC for practical reason.

 ### Get twitter authorizations

 * go [here](https://apps.twitter.com/)